vietansegan/segan/README.md

 # Build

-A `jar` file for a "stable" version is accompanied in folder `dist`.
 To build the latest code:

 - `ant jar`: to build jar file
 - `ant clean-build`: to make a clean build

 Take a look at the `build.xml` for more options.

+A `segan-YYYYMMDD.jar` file for a "stable" version is provided in folder `dist`.
+If you use this existing `jar` file, replace `segan.jar` with `segan-YYYYMMDD.jar` in all command lines below.

 # LDA
 ```